World War II Evacuation Experience

 You can download this information as a pdf by clicking here.

 For your visit to the railway, teachers will need to conduct a Risk Assessment.
 For your convenience, we have prepared a standard risk assessment form which will help you with this process.
 To download it, click here.
+We have also prepared a Covid-specific risk assessment which we can provide if requested.

 If any of your pupils have disabilities you may wish to look at our Accessibility page.